cdoremus/MyNotes/Spanish Notes.md

 last - último(a)

-Ordinal numbers, like adjectives, agree with the nouns that they describe.
-In singular the masculine ending is usually -o, and the feminine ending is -a.
+***Ordinal numbers, like adjectives, agree with the nouns that they describe.
+In singular the masculine ending is usually -o, and the feminine ending is -a.***

 *Me gusta la primera canción de su segundo disco.*
 I like the first song of his second record.

-An exception to the rule are the masculine singular forms of primero (first) and tercero (third), which drop the -o before the noun.
+***An exception to the rule are the masculine singular forms of primero (first) and tercero (third), which drop the -o before the noun.***

 *Prefiero el primer al tercer disco.*
 I prefer the first to the third record.

+***In this case, the form tercero doesn't stand before a noun and therefore the o isn't omitted, unlike, e.g. el tercer disco (the third record).***

+*Mi primer hijo será médico, el tercero será cantante.*
+My first son will be a doctor, the third will be a singer.

-The plural ending has -os with masculine nouns and -as with feminine nouns.
+***The plural ending has -os with masculine nouns and -as with feminine nouns.***

 *Enero y febrero son los primeros meses del año.*
 January and February are the first months of the year.